andreaslam/ZanLing-TrueZero/README.md

 ## Credits and Acknowledgements

-I would like to extend my heartfelt thanks to **[Karel Peeters](https://github.com/KarelPeeters)** for your persistent help and guidance, from explaining MCTS and the mechanisms of AlphaZero.
+I would like to extend my heartfelt thanks to **[Karel Peeters](https://github.com/KarelPeeters)** for your persistent help and guidance, from explaining MCTS to the mechanisms of AlphaZero.
 Without you this project would not been possible.

 Portions/entire files of code are being used in this Repository, which include: